 Zorcaine Side Effects

-Note: This page contains side effects data for the generic drug articaine / epinephrine.
-It is possible that some of the dosage forms included below may not apply to the brand name Zorcaine.
+Note: This document contains side effect information about articaine / epinephrine.
+Some of the dosage forms listed on this page may not apply to the brand name Zorcaine.

 For the Consumer